THE LAST CAMP BEFORE FREEDOM

 The Untold Story of a Japanese POW Camp in North-east Thailand

-The untold story of a Japanese Prisoner of War camp created for three thousand men to construct an airstrip at Ubon in north-east Thailand.
+The untold story of a Japanese Prisoner of War camp at Ubon in north-east Thailand where three thousand men constructed an airstrip .

-It begins when Thailand became a Japanese ally followed by the secret formation of the Seri Thai resistance movement by a prominent Thai politician to oppose Japanese domination.
-Eventually the British Special Operations Executive arrived in the Ubon area to train the Seri Thai, but the Japanese surrender abruptly changed their plan.
+The story begins when Thailand became a Japanese ally.
+After two years the secret Seri Thai resistance movement founded by a prominent Thai politician to oppose Japanese domination made contact with the British Special Operations Executive and American Office of Strategic Services.
+The SOE arrived in the Ubon area to train the Seri Thai in sabotage and intelligence gathering, but the Japanese surrender abruptly changed their plan.

-Extensive research in Ubon has revealed the camp’s daily life, its unorthodox liberation and exceptional generosity from Ubon’s citizens, which is commemorated by a lasting memorial.
+Extensive research in Ubon has revealed the camp’s daily life, its unorthodox liberation and the exceptional generosity of Ubon’s citizens towards the men, which is commemorated by a lasting memorial.
 The story describes disarming the Japanese, identifying war criminals and suppressing remaining resistance which sometimes ended tragically.

 It is a story of the faith held by Prisoners of War, Seri Thai and people of Thailand that one day the Japanese will be finished.